khushi-411/khushi-411.github.io/_posts/2024-05-22-convolution.md

 to reduced efficiency (we'll follow this in our example below).
-- Another approach is when the dimensions of the block are the same as that of the output element.
+- Another approach is when the dimensions of the block is the same as that of the output element.
 But in this case,e loading the input tile is complex to handle.
 In this case, we do not need to disable threads mapping output elements.

 ```cuda
 #define IN_TILE_DIM 32
 #define OUT_TILE_DIM ((IN_TILE_DIM) - 2*(FILTER_RADIUS))